fdabl/fdabl.github.io/menu/talks.md

 *If you are interested in a workshop on any of the topics below, do not hesitate to reach out.*

 ## 2025
 Analyzing Media Coverage of Climate Activism & Climate Change Using Large Language Models.
-Invited Talk at The Generate AI for Socio-Ecological Modelling Workshop, Brussels, Belgium, June, 2025.
+Invited Talk at The Generative AI for Socio-Ecological Modelling Workshop, Brussels, Belgium, June, 2025.

 Climate Action in a World on Fire.
 Guest lecture, University of Amsterdam, The Netherlands, May, 2025. [[Slides](https://drive.google.com/file/d/1e8ONipYPETC1RciGgFs63AXV7eRLdrVM/view?usp=sharing)]